-for phones has been around for a while, but with mass adoption in higher end phones, the technology is evolving and we are seeing incredibly fast wireless chargers that often are capable of charging some phones faster than many phones charge with a cable.
+for phones has been around for a while and with its mass adoption in higher end phones, the technology is evolving fast.
+We're now seeing incredibly fast wireless chargers that are sometimes capable of charging certain phones faster than many phones charge with a cable.

-In this article, we look at the most popular phones with wireless charging support and what are the differences in wireless charging speeds.
-We take a look at the technologies behind wireless charging and the different solutions from each company.
+In this article, we look at the most popular phones with wireless charging support and their wireless charging speeds.
+We also take a look at the technology behind the different wireless charging solutions from each company.

 Phones with fastest wireless charging